 These assessments help determine any problematic or vulnerable aspects of the athlete’s physical condition that could predispose the athlete to injury during participation in training or competition.
 Musculoskeletal screening protocols contain core screening tests across all sports, as well as particular assessments for sport-specific injury risk identification.

-At the completion of the musculoskeletal screening, an accredited exercise physiologist considers results from the assessments and often suggests strength and/or stretching exercises or modifications to an athlete’s training program or, in severe cases, refers the athlete onto a specialist medical physician.
+At the completion of the musculoskeletal screening, the results from the assessments are considered and are used to suggest strength and/or stretching exercises or modifications to an athlete’s training program or, in severe cases, refers the athlete onto a specialist medical physician.
 Coaches are also alerted to areas of concern and given recommendations about modifying the athlete’s training program to minimise the risk of injury to the athlete.

 Musculoskeletal screening is an important component of preventive and treatment for athletes.

 A second core aim of screening is to record the details of athlete results and significant past injuries and to assess for any ongoing effects of training/sporting postures and the mechanics of the injured and non-injured parts of the body.